DETAILED ACTION

 Greyscale

 Tugend discloses a combined orientation and fixation device (6) arranged for orienting and fixing a piston (2) with respect to the main body (1).
 The combined orientation and fixation device (6) includes a blind3 sleeve (14), which is internally threaded and fixedly mounted in the main body (Fig. 3; Col. 3, Lines 31-56), such that a flexible end wall (14’) of the blind sleeve (14) faces the flat face (16) of the piston (2), and a tightening screw (15) configured for threaded engagement with the blind sleeve (Col. 3, Lines 47-48).
-The combined orientation and fixation device (6) is configured so that the flexible end wall (14’) presses against the flat face (16) of the piston (2) when the tightening screw is tightened, thereby pressing the piston (2) against the main body (1) so as to simultaneously orient and fix the piston with respect to the main body (Col. 3, Lines 29-56).
+The combined orientation and fixation device (6) is configured so that the flexible end wall (14’) presses against the flat face (16) of the piston (2) as the tightening screw is tightened, thereby pressing the piston (2) against the main body (1) so as to simultaneously orient and fix the piston with respect to the main body (Col. 3, Lines 29-56).
 At a time prior to filing it would have been obvious to one having ordinary skill in the art to modify Chen to have the combined orientation and fixation device (in place of set screw) as suggested by Tugend to orient the piston and provide “a more point-shaped complementary tightening of said radial piston 2.”
 (Col. 3, Lines 46-56).

 (Claim 2) The circumferential surface of the piston (Chen 20) includes a rounded surface portion opposite to the flat face (Chen annotated Fig. 2; Col. 1, Line 59; Col. 2, Lines 37-38), which rounded surface portion is configured to press against a corresponding rounded surface of the guiding cavity (Chen 11) when the tightening screw (Tugend 15; Col. 3, Lines 45-56) is tightened.